JointHepTH/jointhepth.github.io/_posts/2023-5-29-Shailesh-Lal.md

 Speaker: Shailesh Lal (BIMSA)
 Title:  A Neural Networks Solver for R Matrices
-Abstract: we describe how neural networks may be used to learn solutions to the Yang-Baxter Equation using 2d spin chains of difference form as a concrete example. the talk is based on arxiv:2304.07247, which is joint work with Suvajit Majumder and Evgeny Skvortsov.
+Abstract: We describe how neural networks may be used to learn solutions to the Yang-Baxter Equation using 2d spin chains of difference form as a concrete example. the talk is based on arxiv:2304.07247, which is joint work with Suvajit Majumder and Evgeny Skvortsov.

 Date & Time: 10:00 AM, May 29, 2023.